ucsb-cs24/w21/_lectures/lect02.md

 ready: true
 annotatedready: false
 ---
+## Relevant topics in the textbook:
+Data Structures and Other Objects Using C++ Chapter 4.1

 # Memory Addresses

 * We can find out what the memory address of variables stored in memory using the ‘&’ symbol.